Swiftshine/Tangle/README.md

 Before creating an archive, the user must specify the archive version by typing `2.0`, `3.0`, `3.1a`, or `3.1b`.

-Archive creation with LZ77 is not guaranteed to work.
+Operations involving LZ77 are by no means guaranteed to work.

 ### Todo - additional GfArch confirmations
 Check the following: